XodoDocs/itext-legacy-tmc-techblog/html2pdf/rabbithole.md

 }
 ```

-One particular usecase might be to add dynamic content to your pdf, such as barcodes, whilst defining only ´<qrcode>SKU</qrcode>´ in the source html, rather than specifying the entire image.
+One particular usecase might be to add dynamic content to your pdf, such as barcodes: in that case,
+you can define only `<qrcode>SKU</qrcode>` in the source html, rather than specifying the entire image.
+Your custom TagWorker then creates the QR code using the iText APIs and adds it to the document.

 ### cssApplierFactory